pgoyal94/Pewlett-Hackard-Analysis/README.md

 ## Summary:
-Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
 Q: How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-A: According to 'retiring_titles," there are 90,398 roles that will be opening up soon.
+A: According to 'retiring_titles,' there are 90,398 roles that will be opening up soon.
 However, when we add the'to_date' column to the unique_titles query, we can see that this number includes individuals who retired in the past (ex: Marry Sluis left the company in 1996).
 This means the actual number of individuals retiring now will be lower.
 It would be a good idea to add a query (1) that removes already retired/terminated employees and only includes the number of current employees who are up for retirement.

 <img width="413" alt="image" src="https://user-images.githubusercontent.com/92613639/146125653-9d7e9938-32e8-448a-afb1-d01ca2ef6e2c.png">